Find out where and how you can scatter ashes in Leeds.

 Yorkshire Dales

 The Yorkshire Dales is a stunning area of open green space, filled with lush dales, wonderful hills, and heather-covered moors.
-It’s a popular spot for those that enjoy walking the countryside, and a beautiful location to scatter your loved one’s ashes.
+It’s a popular spot for those that enjoy walking the countryside.

-If they enjoyed the outdoors, walking in the countryside, or spending their time at the Yorkshire Dales, it would be a fitting place to scatter their ashes.
-You can walk along their favourite paths and scatter their ashes in a meaningful spot.
+If they enjoyed the outdoors, walking in the countryside, or spending their time at the Yorkshire Dales, it could be a fitting place to scatter their ashes.

 River Aire